top of page

 If the selection committee determines that none of the submitted papers in the competition makes a substantial contribution to the international law literature, it may decline to select any paper for the Award.
 The selection committee may use its own discretion in making these determinations and the decisions of the selection committee are final.

-Any award will be made at the CCIL Annual Conference in Fall 2023.
+Any award may be made at the CCIL Annual Conference in Fall 2025.

 to: ccil-ccdi@intertaskconferences.com.